-A Self-Invested Personal Pension (SIPP) allows individuals to make their own investment decisions in relation to their retirement planning from a wide range of different investment options including (but not limited to) stocks and shares, Unit Trusts and OEICs and both Commercial and Residential Property.
+A Self-Invested Personal Pension (SIPP) is a flexible pension with favourable death benefits that allows individuals to make their own investment decisions from a wide range of different sources, including (but not limited to) stocks and shares, Unit Trusts and OEICs, and both Commercial and Residential Property*.

 Why take out a SIPP?

 Would you like to ‘semi-retire’ or reduce your hours to part-time at 50?
 Have you considered using part of your pension at age 50* to pay off your mortgage, reducing your outgoings and freeing up more of your monthly income?
 There are a number of benefits to taking out an Isle of Man SIPP.
 For many, the most important aspect is the protection of their pension assets for their family should they die after retirement.
 Thanks to the different drawdown options available with a SIPP, you do not need to purchase an annuity when you retire; your pension will remain invested and continue to grow, helping to preserve the capital value for your nominated beneficiaries.
 SIPPs also benefit from a much wider range of investment options that cannot be accessed through traditional personal pension plans held with insurance companies.
 In the Isle of Man, those with a SIPP can take benefits from the age of 50, and are entitled to take 30%* of the fund as a tax-free lump sum with the rest as income to be taken immediately or deferred until a later date.

 On the face of it, a SIPP may seem like a riskier and more complex option but this is not necessarily the case; in fact, in many instances, they can offer greater security to clients.

 At Edgewater Associates, we assess our clients’ attitudes towards risk, including their capacity for loss, on a personalised basis so as to identify the appropriate investment solution for you.